 Buy-out is the only alternative in many flood prone areas of the County where there is no permanent infastructure slution to thflooding.
-Ths will result inlong-termreovery forheseousehold.
-The buyouts wll be perfored in conjuncion with the Cook County Frest Preserve District, Ical park districts, or ot er partners, allowing the land to be returned to open land for easier flow of waterways.
+The will result inlong-termreovery forheseousehold.
+The buyouts will be performed in conjuncion with the Cook County Frest Preserve District, Ical park districts, or oter partner, allowing thland to be rturned to open land for easier flow of waterways.

-Total Budget: \$10,000,000 (funding threshold per property will be determined on a case-by-case basis)
+Total Budget: \$10,000,000 (funding threshold per property will be deemined oa case-by-casebasis)